 With no realistic offers for the land on the table, the governor announced a u-turn in 2012, cancelling the new circuit and instead making R$ 30 million available for renovations of the existing facility.
 Work started immediately, including the removal of more than 70 truck loads of rubbish from the site.

 Major construction works began in summer 2013, including the demolition of the original pit buildings, control tower and media centre, to be replaced with new facilities to FIA standards.
 The troublesome track surface was also addressed, with a complete resurfacing ordered, this time to proper racing standards.
 In addition, the grandstand was refurbished and a new car park with 10,000 spaces built, while retaining barriers and walls around the circuit perimeter were renewed.

 The plans eventually envisage the creation of a multi-sports facility, with an arena, a park with basketball courts and a skating rink all set to emerge.
-Work on the circuit itself is scheduled for completion in April 2014 when it will host a round of the popular Stock Car Brasil series to signal its return to the motorsport mainstream.
+Work on the circuit itself was completed by April 2014, when it hosted a round of the popular Stock Car Brasil series to signal its return to the motorsport mainstream.